-When presenting results either in oral or written form, please acknowledge the NCAR Climate Analysis Section's Climate Variability Diagnostics Package.
-An overview paper of the CVDP can also be cited:
+When presenting results from the CVDP in either oral or written form, please acknowledge the NCAR Climate Analysis Section's Climate Variability Diagnostics Package and if possible cite:

 For more information on observational datasets and climate indices, see the Climate Data Guide.